SunTT-DOC/PremPS/Datasets/S5296/README.md

 <font size=4>

-PDB Id: The PDB entry of the protein.
+PDB Id: The PDB entry of protein.

 Mutated Chain: Protein chain with mutation.

-Mutation_PDB: The mutation corresponding to the residue numbering found in the protein databank.
+Mutation_PDB: The mutation corresponding to the residue numbering found in the Protein Data Bank.
 The first character is one letter amino acid code for the wild-type residue, the second to penultimate characters indicate residue number, and the final character indicates the mutant amino acid.

-UniProt: The UniProt ID of the protein.
+UniProt: The UniProt ID of protein.

 Mutation_UNP: The mutation corresponding to the residue numbering found in the protein sequence.

-Label: 'forward' indicates the forward mutations from the wild type to mutant in the dataset of S2648; 'reverse' indicates the reverse mutations in the dataset of S2648.R.
+Label: 'forward' indicates the forward mutations; 'reverse' indicates the reverse mutations.

 DDGexp: Experimental changes of unfolding Gibbs free energy upon mutations (in kcal/mol).

-Location: Location of the mutated site on the protein.
+Location: Location of the mutated site in the protein structure (core or surface).

-similar proteins: The “similar proteins” of each protein in S5296.
+similar proteins: The “similar proteins” of each protein.
 MMseqs2 software was used to find the “similar proteins”; the sequence identity is set to 25% and the alignment covers at least 50% of query and target sequences.

-**The rest of columns show the value of each feature for every mutation!!!
-The features are described below:**
+**The rest of columns are the features described below:**

-DCS indicates the change of evolutionary conservation of a mutated site upon introducing mutations.
+DCS: the change of conservation after mutation calculated by PROVEAN method.

-DOMH is the difference between hydrophobicity scale of mutant and wild-type residue type.
+DOMH: the difference of hydrophobicity scale between mutant and wild-type residue type.

-PSSM is the Position-Specific Scoring Matrix created by PSI-BLAST.
+PSSM: the Position-Specific Scoring Matrix created by PSI-BLAST.

-P\_L, P\_FWY and P\_RKDE is the fraction of aromatic residues (F, W and Y), charged residues (R, K, D and E) and leucine (L) buried in the protein core, respectively.
+P\_L, P\_FWY and P\_RKDE: the fraction of aromatic residues (F, W and Y), charged residues (R, K, D and E) and leucine (L) buried in the protein core, respectively.

-N\_Hydro and N\_Charg is the number of hydrophobic (V, I, L, F, M, W, Y and C) and charged amino acids (R, K, D and E) of 23 sites centered on the mutated site in protein sequence, respectively.
+N\_Hydro and N\_Charg: the number of hydrophobic (V, I, L, F, M, W, Y or C) and charged amino acids (R, K, D or E) at 23 sites in the protein sequence, respectively, the center of which is at the mutated site.

-SASA\_pro and SASA\_sol is solvent accessible surface areas of the mutated residues in the protein and in the extended tripetide respectively.
+SASA\_pro and SASA\_sol: the solvent accessible surface area (SASA) of the mutated residue in the protein and in the extended tripeptide respectively.

 <font>